 A share option plan has been established by the Company, whereby the Company may, at the discretion of Board, grant options over ordinary shares in the company to certain key management personnel.
 The options are issued for nil consideration and are granted in accordance with performance guidelines established by the Board.

-The following share-based payment arrangements were in existence during the current reporting period:
+The following share-based payment arrangements were in existence during the current and previous reporting periods: